seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 You can add, edit, or delete records in datasources.json manually to meet your need as long as the records meet the expected [schema](../concepts/AdvancedConcepts.md#datasources).

 If at any point the process of using `data:import`, `datasources.json`, and `projectClient` doesn't meet your needs, you are welcome to create your own separate process, as long as it gets datasources to the `data/dist` directory in the format (fgb) and projection (WGS84) required, ready to be published for production use.
-Data publishing will be covered at a later time.

 ### Precalculation